 Control charts and individual charts

 Control charts are an efficient method to decide if a process is statistically under control or not.
-There is a variety of control charts that can be used for different aims.
+There is a variety of different control charts that can be used for different aims.

 The individual charts tool lets you use the following chart types alone or in combination:

 - X Individual: It is useful to follow the moving mean of a production process.
 Mean shifts are easily visible in the diagrams.